-Every child deserves to have a safe, clean, healthy ride to school.
-The way to provide that ride is not with the dirty diesel buses that transport most children today.
-The school bus of the future will be powered by propane because propane buses are better for our children and for our communities.
+Every child deserves a safe, clean, healthy ride to school.
+The way to provide that ride is not with dirty, outdated diesel buses that are known to cause harm.
+Propane school buses are a key piece to reducing toxic emissions and protecting our greatest resources.

 Benefits of Propane for Schools

 Propane is classified as a clean alternative fuel, and fleets that adopt propane school buses are eligible for numerous funding programs.

 Missouri Propane Education & Research Council Incentive Program

 MOPERC has pledged $1 million to help school districts transition from diesel to propane buses.
 The program offers rebates of $2,000 per propane bus, up to 10 per district, at the time of delivery.
 This money can be used to pay down the cost of the bus, for fuel or infrastructure, or used for teachers or classroom needs — however the district wants.